material-components/material-components-web/docs/code/readme_standards.md

 > _NOTE_: This is the long description.
 ~~~

-Do not add multiple sentences to the tabular format, as this will make the table more difficult to read.
+Keep descriptions brief, to make the table as easy to read as possible.